KKRZ: Revival (1952)

-The call sign changed to KQFM on December 1, 1954.
+The revived KGW-FM returned in early 1952.
+In 1954 its license was transferred to H. Quenton Cox, and because it was no longer co-owned with KGW (AM), on December 1st the call letters were changed to KQFM.
 At first, KQFM aired a "good music" format of softer popular songs.
 This evolved over time to an easy listening format known as "Q-Music."
 The station played mostly instrumental cover versions of popular songs, as well as Broadway and Hollywood showtunes.

 In 1978, KQFM switched to a progressive rock sound under the name "Q-100".
 The following year, the station was acquired by Golden West Broadcasting, owned by singer-actor Gene Autry.
 Golden West already owned KEX, so the two stations were managed and operated together.
 KQFM's format was changed to oldies on March 16, 1981 as "Solid Gold FM-100."